 The Company at its option and in its sole discretion shall have the right, but not the obligation, to redeem early a portion or all amounts outstanding under the Promissory Notes, provided that the Company provides Yorkville with at least three scheduled trading days' prior written notice of its desire to exercise an Optional Redemption.
 Each Redemption Notice will be irrevocable and will specify the date for the Optional Redemption, the outstanding principal of the Promissory Notes to be redeemed and the Redemption Amount applicable to such principal.
 With respect to any Redemption Notice, the Redemption Amount will be an amount equal to the outstanding principal actually being redeemed by the Company (after giving effect to any conversions with a conversion date prior to the relevant Redemption Date) on the relevant Redemption Date, plus the Payment Premium, plus all accrued and unpaid interest on the principal amount being redeemed by the Company to, but excluding, the relevant Redemption Date.
-In addition, if an Amortization Event (as defined in the Promissory Notes) occurs, then the Company shall be required to make monthly payments in an amount equal to the Amortization Principal Amount (as defined in the Promissory Notes), or the outstanding principal if less than such amount, plus the Payment Premium, plus all accrued and unpaid interest on the principal amount being paid.
+In addition, if an Amortization Event (as defined in the Promissory Notes), or the outstanding principal if less than such amount, plus the Payment Premium, plus all accrued and unpaid interest on the principal amount being paid.
 The Payment Premium is 12% of the principal amount being paid pursuant to a monthly payment or an Optional Redemption.